canonical/lxd/doc/api-extensions.md

 ## `storage_buckets`
 This introduces the storage bucket API.
 It allows the management of S3 object storage buckets for storage pools.

+## `storage_buckets_create_credentials`
+This updates the storage bucket API to return initial admin credentials at bucket creation time.